we've Adapted our trips to comply with the latest Covid-19 best practice. Book your trip with peace of mind

 TBC August 2022 (SPaces)

-Paddlers with a fitness level to cover 25km a day.
+Paddlers with a fitness level to cover 25 km each day

-Experience of wild camping, and happy to live without facilities for a long duration.
+Experience of wild camping, and happy to live without facilities for the duration

 If you would like to discuss any of the above

 requirements, please get in touch.
-We have training courses running in spring and autumn or 1:1 coaching.
+We have training courses running in spring and autumn or we can offer 1:1 coaching.g.

-Our route will take us north from Kulusuk, navigating the vast fjord network, which weaves between steep mountainous islands.
-Our goal is to reach the Apuseaq Glacier, an impressive calving glaciers, with many icebergs which ebb and flow with the tidal currents and winds, out towards to the coast.
+Our route will take us north from Kulusuk, navigating the vast fjord network which weaves between steep, mountainous islands.
+Our goal is to reach the Apuseaq Glacier, an impressive calving glacier with many icebergs which ebb and flow with the tidal currents and winds, out towards to the coast.

-We will then begin our journey east, passing beneath impressively steep mountains reaching highs of more than 1000m.
+We will then begin our journey east, passing beneath impressively steep mountains reaching height of over 1000m.
 This area will take your breath away, such dramatic landscapes in all directions.
 Still heading east we will pass through narrow fjords towards the Sermililk Fjord with its ice-choked waters, this will be an incredible vista for our camp.

 The route will finally head south again navigating back towards the village of Kulusuk.